DinoChiesa/ApiLoadGen/DataModel.md

 Creating a Job
 ==========

 The resource model is

     /jobs/{job-id}
     /jobs/{job-id}/includes/
     /jobs/{job-id}/includes/{sequence-id}
     /jobs/{job-id}/includes/{sequence-id}/references
     /jobs/{job-id}/includes/{sequence-id}/references/{request-id}

 To fully create a complete job definition you must:
   - create the basic job
   - add sequences to the job
   - add requests to each sequence
-  - fixup the request references

-This last step is sort of a wart on the data model and one I think I need to fix.
-For now, this is how it works.

 In more detail:
 ----------------------

 Create a job like this:

 `POST /jobs`